Configuring a High Availability Cluster

 If there are any port forwards to be added using the WAN CARP VIP, they may be added now using Firewall > NAT, Port Forward tab.
 Port forwards will work the same as usual, but the Destination will be the WAN CARP VIP.

-Setup DHCP
+Setup the DHCP Server

 The DHCP server daemons on the cluster nodes need adjustments so that they can work together.
 The changes will synchronize from the primary to the secondary, so as with the VIPs and Outbound NAT, these changes need only be made on the primary node.